 Pursuant to the terms of the Macau Gaming Law, the Macau government is precluded from granting more than three gaming concessions.
-Each Concessionaire was permitted to enter into a subconcession agreement with one subconcessionaire.
+Each Concessionaire has been authorized to grant one subconcession.
 As of the date of this prospectus, the total number of concessions and subconcessions granted in Macau is six.
-The Macau government is currently considering the process of reviewing, extending or granting gaming concessions or subconcessions and subconcessions expiring in 2020 and 2022.
-The policies and laws of the Macau government could result in the grant of additional concessions or subconcessions, which could significantly increase competition in Macau and cause Studio City Casino to lose or be unable to maintain or gain market share, and as a result, adversely affect our business.
+The Macau government has announced that until further assessment of the economic situation in Macau, there will not be any increase in the number of concessions or subconcessions.
+However, the policies and laws of the Macau government could change and the Macau government could grant additional concessions or subconcessions, which could significantly increase competition in Macau and cause Studio City Casino to lose or be unable to maintain or gain market share, and as a result, adversely affect our business.